nanobox-io/nanobox-engine-ruby/README.md

 ---

 #### postgresql_client_version
-If the 'pg' gem is not detected, specify which version of the postgres client to use.
+If the 'pg' gem is detected the engine will install the postgresql client.
+You can specify the version to install using postgresql_client_version in your boxfile.yml.

-NOTE: The engine will try to detect the correct version first.
+**NOTE**: The engine will try to detect the correct version first.

 - 9.3
 - 9.4